 Instructions

 - Place cooked noodles in a bowl.
-With a ladle pour in some soup and top with green onions & parsley.
+With a ladle pour in soup and top with green onions & parsley.

 Leave a Reply